BearStudio/start-ui-web/README.md

 ### React Query

-[React Query](https://github.com/tannerlinsley/react-query)  is a powerful tool to do derformant and powerful data synchronization for React.
+[React Query](https://github.com/tannerlinsley/react-query) is a powerful tool to do efficient data synchronization for React.
 No need of Redux or another global state manager anymore.
 Usable with [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), [`axios`](https://github.com/axios/axios), or [`graphql-request`](https://github.com/prisma-labs/graphql-request), React Query will do the work and is agnostic of the method you will use.